brooklynjs/brooklynjs.github.io/speakers.md

-# Submitting Talk
+# Submitting A Talk

-## Who can submit talks to BrooklynJS
+## Who can submit talks to BrooklynJS?
-We welcome & encourage _everyone_ to submit talk!
+We welcome & encourage _everyone_ to submit a talk!
-Whether you have been writing JavaScript for 20 years or few days, experienced or 1st time* speaker, we want to hear that you are excited about.
+Whether you have been writing JavaScript for 20 years or a few days, experienced or 1st time* speaker, we want to hear what you are excited about.

-*Our speaker alumni includes Jenna Zeigen (@zeigenvector), Drew Peterson (@KirbySaysHi), Sarah Saltrick Meyer (@meyerini), Byron Hulcher (@hypirlink) & many more who gave their 1st talk at BrooklynJS then started speaking at different meetups and conferences.
-If you have never spoken before we would love you to submit talk!
+*Our speaker alumni include Jenna Zeigen (@zeigenvector), Drew Peterson (@KirbySaysHi), Sarah Saltrick Meyer (@meyerini), Byron Hulcher (@hypirlink) & many more who gave their 1st talk at BrooklynJS then started speaking at different meetups and conferences.
+If you have never spoken before we would love for you to submit a talk!

-## How Do I submit talks ?
+## How do I submit talks ?
-(TBD on workflow)

-## What would be a good talk topics?
-(TBD on workfrok)
+Just submit a pull request to this repository.
+Modify the schedule in `index.html` to include your talk.

-## What do Speakers get?
+## What do speakers get?
 - 1 Boroughgramming* ticket (Free) for you to attend
-- 1 regular BrooklynJS ticket ($15) so your guest don't have to hassle to get ticket
+- 1 regular BrooklynJS ticket ($15) so your guest doesn't have to hassle to get a ticket
 - 10 min to present what you are excited about in front of 100 borough-mates
 - (travel assistance for out of town speakers**)

 *If you'd like to come co-work with 30 of borough-mates with bottomless coffee and catered lunch, please be our guest!
 (We start at 10AM at the same space we run BrooklynJS)

-**If you are visiting us from outside of NYC metro area, we provide upto $150 in travel assistance.
+**If you are visiting us from outside of NYC metro area, we provide up to $150 in travel assistance.

 ## I have more questions about submitting talks, what should I do?
-Please feel free to ping us on twitter @kosamari @willmanduffy @brianloveswords @jedschmidt or email us [add email address ?]
+Please feel free to ping us on twitter @kosamari @willmanduffy @brianloveswords @jedschmidt

 # Speaking at BrooklynJS